Model Number: 65A8H

 There is a third USB port and 3 HDMI ports facing the wall, including one with HDMI ARC/eARC support.
 You’ll also find an ethernet port and RS-232 input for connecting certain AV peripherals on the back of the panel.

-For those who want a Sony TV with HDMI 2.1 for a better gaming experience, you’d want to look at the Sony X950H 4K LED TV instead.
-All of the HDMI ports on the A8H are 2.0a.
+For those who want a Sony TV with HDMI 2.1 for an optimum gaming experience, you might want to look at the Sony X950H 4K LED TV instead, or the LG CX OLED if you demand OLED for your gaming TV.
+Both support the newer HDMI 2.1 standard, while all of the HDMI ports on the A8H are 2.0a.

 For anecdotal testing we spent the most time viewing in standard picture mode as it seemed to offer the most accurate color, although the TV also offers an Auto picture mode that automatically selects a setting based on the content.
 Vivid punches up the picture’s vibrance and contrast, while Cinema mode adds a subtle yellow filter.